Nude swimming: Artistic depictions

-Nude swimming was a common subject of Old Masters – painters from before the 19th century – and Romantic oil paintings, usually bucolic or in a mythological or historical settings.
-For example, Swedish painters Georg Pauli and Anders Zorn painted a number of nude swimming scenes.

 Late in the 19th century, painters started to render nude boys and men in realistic settings.
 Daumier's Bathers shows youths clumsily hauling off their clothes (a symbol of repression) and a naked short stocky youth stepping cautiously into the water that represents freedom.
 Seurat's Bathers Asnières uses similar symbolism to show the bathers removing their everyday identities to step into the momentary sunlight.

 The bathers in Thomas Eakins' The Swimming Hole each represent different stages in the artist's life.
 He prepared for this canvas by taking multiple photographs of his students frolicking at this location.
 The painting portrays a happy physical un-selfconsciousness seen through the perspective of age; a nostalgia for youth.
 By the 1880s, this nostalgia for youth was a veneer carefully disguising a latent homosexuality.
 In contrast, there were poets and painters who would contrast the free young beauty of bodies in the water with the approaching grind of maturity and responsibility.
 Henry Scott Tuke painted naked bathers in a soft, idealized style, deliberately avoiding overt sexuality.

 Cezanne's monumental male bathers derive from memories of a happy childhood rather than direct observation.
 This was described by his friend Emile Zola as a time when "they were possessed with the joys of plunging (naked) into the deeper pools where the waters flowed, or spending the days stark naked in the sun, drying them selves on the burning sand, diving in once more to live in the river..."

 In later periods, depictions of nude swimming scenes became rarer, but more likely to depict straightforward contemporary scenes.
 The cover of the August 19, 1911, edition of the Saturday Evening Post had a Leyendecker painting of three boys; the cover of the June 4, 1921, edition had Norman Rockwell's painting No Swimming, depicting boys in various states of undress escaping from the local authorities.